johnnehrbass/CloudComputing/README.md

   template.
 You will need to retrieve the Elastic IP of the Ubuntu instance by selecting it and looking at the information in the Description below.

 BTW-FYI the first template that had only 8GB or disk space.
 Please do no use it any longer.
 Terminate that instance.
 Then goto Cloud formations and delete it.
-Finally, click on the link above and creat this new instance.
+Finally, click on the link above and create this as a new instance.

 ---